All right, we're back with broadcast excellence, defined by me.

 I think that it's very democratic.

-And we saw yesterday in Wyoming, and we had a lot of seniors and older people that participate, people from all walks.
+And we saw yesterday in Wyoming, we had a lot of seniors and older people that participate, people from all walks.

 They were participating in unprecedented numbers.

-What about the workers too?
+What about shift workers too?

 We'll accommodate that.

-Yeah, the fast eddy.
+Yeah, the fast Eddie.

-Uh one more from the puffster.
+Okay, one more from the puffster.

-Maybe the first time in history that the person who's running number two would offer the person who's running number one the number two position.
+Well, Tim, it's really a rare occurrence, maybe the first time in history that the person who's running number two would offer the person who's running number one the number two position.

 He doesn't have any interest in being vice president.